CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid description with a clear 'Use when' clause and good trigger terms that developers would naturally use.
-Its main weakness is that the 'what' portion is somewhat abstract—it describes the approach (Scientific Method) but doesn't enumerate the specific concrete actions or steps the skill teaches.
-The distinctiveness could also be improved by clarifying how this differs from other debugging-related skills.
+Its main weakness is that the 'what' portion is somewhat abstract—'troubleshoot systematically using the Scientific Method' doesn't enumerate the concrete steps or actions the skill performs.
+It could also be more distinctive to reduce potential overlap with other debugging-related skills.

 Suggestions